DataDog/kics/documentation/rules/terraform/aws/role_with_privilege_escalation_by_actions_iam_CreatePolicyVersion.md

  Granting the `iam:CreatePolicyVersion` action with a resource of `"*"` in an IAM policy allows a user to create new policy versions for *any* policy in the AWS account, including those attached to highly privileged roles.
 This capability can be exploited for privilege escalation, as a malicious or compromised user could attach or update policies to grant themselves broader permissions.
 To mitigate this risk, restrict the `Resource` attribute to specific policy ARNs and only grant this action to trusted administrative principals.

-A more secure configuration would specify only necessary actions for the specific resources required, for example:
+A more secure configuration would specify only necessary actions for the specific resources required.
+For example:

 ```
 resource "aws_iam_user" "cosmic2" {